Meet Assistant Professor Kathryn Nuernberger

 What writing projects are you working on?

 I have a new collection of poems, Rue, forthcoming from BOA in 2020.
-That book takes as its backbone a sequence of poems about plants that were historically used for birth control and interweaves them with poems about key figures form the history of botany and ecology, as well as more personal narratives about family and love.
+That book takes as its backbone a sequence of poems about plants that were historically used for birth control and interweaves them with poems about key figures from the history of botany and ecology, as well as more personal narratives about family and love.

 I’m also in the thick of working on a collection of lyric nonfiction essays, tentatively titled The Doctrine of Signatures, about historical figures accused of witchcraft.
 It’s so common right now to claim someone is starting a witch hunt, and I’ve been curious what actual witch trials were like for the accused.
 Because I have a strong interest in ecology and intersectional feminism, I’ve been particularly interested in the role midwifery and other forms of medieval and early modern engagement with the natural world had on how witches have been imagined.